 Intercom vs Drift: conclusion

-To sum everything up, both Intercom and Drift are strikingly advanced all-in-one tools for customer support, marketing, and sales.
+To sum everything up, both Intercom and Drift are strikingly advanced all-in-one tools for support, marketing, and a sales cycle.
 Probably, the most advanced in this niche.

 In addition to standard live chat and knowledge base features, Drift has all those amazing sales things like calendar integration, conversational landing pages, and account-based marketing.
-On the other hand, Intercom offers the product tours features, which is also something both unique and extremely useful for SaaS businesses.
+On the other hand, Intercom offers product tours, which are also something both unique and extremely useful for SaaS businesses.

 The main drawback to both Intercom and Drift is their pricing.
 If you want to use those advanced features, be prepared to pay a couple of thousands of dollars every month.
 So, maybe try a more affordable tool like HelpCrunch before rushing into anything with super expensive tools like Drift or Intercom?
 It definitely won’t hurt to test all options and receive marvelous customer feedback.